 At ShipBob, we pride ourselves on being the best fulfillment company for ecommerce merchants.
 With our best-in-class technology, integrations with ecommerce platforms, fulfillment services, and fulfillment centers across the country, your inventory and orders are in good hands.

 In ShipBob’s fulfillment centers, we use recycled crinkle paper to fill packages that need extra padding.
-If an item is fragile, we work with the merchant to use bubble wrap.
+If an item is fragile, we work with the merchant to use stronger, more supportive options.

 ShipBob gives you the tools you need for inventory control, order management, and 2-day shipping.
 To save on overall shipping and logistics costs, partner with the ShipBob team.
 Request a quote by clicking the button below.